 - (a) It shall be the duty of every public weighmaster to obtain from the Department-an official seal for the sum of six dollars (\$6.00), inscribed with the following words: that contains the following information: - (1) "North Carolina Public Weighmaster" and any other design or legend the Commissioner considers necessary.
 Weighmaster." - (2) The weighmaster's name. - (3) The assigned weighmaster license number. - (4) The expiration date of the weighmaster license. - (b) The seal shall be stamped or impressed on every certificate issued pursuant to this Article.
-When an electronic stamp is used, the weighmaster's signature shall be captured using either of the following: - (1) Software that requires the user to sign in prior to adding the electronic signature to the certificate. - (2) An electronic signature pad that captures the signature live and then transfers it to the certificate. - (c) The weighers of tobacco in leaf tobacco warehouses may use, instead of the seal, their signatures in ink or other indelible substance posted in a conspicuous and accessible place in the warehouse.
+When an electronic stamp is used, the weighmaster's signature shall be captured using either of the following: - (1) Software that requires the user to sign in prior to adding the electronic signature to the certificate. - (2) An electronic signature pad that captures the signature live and then transfers it to the certificate.

+The weighers of tobacco in leaf tobacco warehouses may use, instead of the seal, their (c) signatures in ink or other indelible substance posted in a conspicuous and accessible place in the warehouse.
 All seals remain the property of the State and shall be returned to the Commissioner upon termination of duties as a public weighmaster."

-DIRECT AGRICULTURE AND FORESTRY AWARENESS STUDY COMMISSION TO STUDY LOW-HANGING COMMUNICATION LINES
+DIRECT AGRICULTURE AND FORESTRY AWARENESS STUDY COMMISSION TO STUDY LOW-HANGING COMMUNICATION LINES create a public safety hazard, particularly to agricultural operations.

-SECTION 15.
-The Agriculture and Forestry Awareness Study Commission shall collect information on communication lines that fall below the minimum height requirement and create a public safety hazard, particularly to agricultural operations.
 In conducting the study, the Commission shall seek input from the Office of Broadband Infrastructure of the Department of Information Technology, telecommunications companies, agricultural trade associations, commodity organizations, electric cooperatives, electric utility companies, third-party contractors, and any other stakeholders the Commission deems necessary.
 The Commission shall report its findings, including any recommendations or proposed legislation, prior to the convening of the 2026 Regular Session of the General Assembly.